 - It can be easy to not recognize or misread a cue.
 In uncertain situations it is best to not pursue any further.

 - If a guy shakes his head, says no, frowns at you, or does not reciprocate your signals, it means he is not interested.
 Do not continue to pursue him.

 - Do not persistently follow a guy around unless he has signaled you to.

 - Avoid being obvious when cruising.
 Do not repeatedly enter and exit a bathroom or public vicinity.
 Do not stay in these areas for extended amounts of time.

-- If two guys are already playing; you can signal your interest but do not stay and watch if you are not welcomed to join.
+- If two guys are already playing; you can signal your interest but do not stay and watch if you are not invited to join.

 - Avoid playing in plain view or any area where bystanders, families, or children can see you.

-- Never take pictures or record video of another guy without his permission.
+- Never take pictures or record video of another person without their permission.

 These cues can generally be used anywhere and are the most common signs to look for.
 You should always look for a combination of more than one of these signals before assuming a guy is cruising.